chatapazar/amq-streams-ocp/amq-streams-full/README.md

   ![](images/f77.png)

-- back to openshift console, select project 'userX-amqstreams-client' and click plus icon at top right of openshift console to open Import YAML editor. (change userX to your username)
+- back to openshift console, select project 'userX-amqstreams-client' and click plus icon at top right of openshift console to open Import YAML editor. (change userX to your username !!!)

   ![](images/f74.png)